Effective experience rating for large insurance portfolios via surrogate modeling: Introduction

 In today's insurance landscape, granular level information is increasingly available, and more complex insurance products, such as telematics-based insurance, have been developed.
-As a result, it is necessary to use tailored credibility models that account for the complexity of the data sets while still meeting regulatory requirements and standards, see for e.g \cite{denuit2019multivariate}.
-Such complicated structures that may appear in general insurance cannot be easily addressed by either the traditional conjugate prior credibility framework or simplistic closed-form approximation models.
+As a result, it is necessary to use tailored credibility models that account for the complexity of the data sets while still meeting regulatory requirements and standards \cite{denuit2019multivariate}.
+Such complicated structures that may appear in general insurance cannot be easily addressed by the traditional conjugate prior credibility framework or simplistic analytical models.
 Furthermore, the inclusion of policyholder attributes is highly relevant, as noted by \cite{ohlsson2008combining}, \cite{garrido2016generalized} \cite{xacur2018bayesian}, and \cite{diao2019regression}, and complicates the nature of the credibility model.
-Therefore, it is imperative to use general Bayesian modeling approaches that are data-driven and can provide a more flexible framework from which several quantities of interest can be derived for experience ratemaking, claim reserving, and risk management applications.
+Therefore, it is imperative to use general Bayesian modeling approaches that are data-driven and can provide a more flexible framework from which several quantities of interest can be derived for ratemaking, claim reserving, and risk management applications.